ncbi-nlp/PhenoTagger/README.md

 ```

 ## Performance on HPO GSC+
+<a name="performance"></a>

 The following Table shows the results of PhenoTagger with the CNN and BioBERT models on the GSC+ test set.
-Moreover, the training/test time on one NVIDIA Tesla V100 GPU is provided.
+And the training/test time on one NVIDIA Tesla V100 GPU is provided.
 You can choose the appropriate model according to your needs.

 | Method | Training/Test time | Men-P | Men-R | Men-F1 | Doc-P | Doc-R | Doc-F1 |
 | ----------- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | PhenoTagger (CNN) | 2h56m/106s | 0.772 | 0.706 | 0.738 | 0.735 | 0.706 | 0.720 |
 | PhenoTagger (BioBERT) | 15h42m/152s | 0.789 | 0.722 | 0.754 | 0.774 | 0.740 | 0.757 |

 Here, *h*, *m*, *s* denotes hour, minute and second, respectively.

 ## Disclaimer